Oahu Dining & Local Food

 One of the most popular places to get a mixed plate here is at Honolulu’s Rainbow Drive-in.
 Like a few other iconic spots in the state capital, this food spot is surprisingly old - “cookin’” as they say since 1961.

-Plate lunch is clearly the focus here, and the menu is proudly extensive.
-You could, just by attending this one restaurant, traverse the gap from plate lunch novice to seasoned aficionado.
-There’s plenty more on the menu as well, from breakfast, to sandwiches, to other soulful Hawaiian dishes like loco moco and saimin.
+Plate lunch is the focus here, and the menu is proudly extensive.
+There’s plenty more on the menu, from breakfast, to sandwiches, to other soulful Hawaiian dishes like loco moco and saimin.

 Malasadas on Oahu

-Also in Honolulu is the much visited, very much talked about bakeshop and creamery known as Pipeline While Leonard’s may be a classic, this place is where the mad scientists of malasada innovation seem to be congregating and conspiring.
-Most famously this is the home of the Malamode - a malasada that is wrapped around homemade ice cream.
-You’ll find all kinds of other wild and creative treats here too.
+Also in Honolulu is the much-visited, very-talked-about bakeshop and creamery known as Pipeline.
+While Leonard’s may be a classic, this place is where the mad scientists of malasada innovation seem to congregate and conspire.
+Most famously, this is the home of the Malamode—a malasada wrapped around homemade ice cream.
+You’ll find all kinds of other wild and creative treats here, too.

 Poke on Oahu